chumphati/Metappuccino/README.md

    Produce graphs/figures from curated metadata and model confidence.

 > Provide all four flags to run the full pipeline in one go, or run step-by-step.
+> If the analyses are interrupted, simply restart the same command and the analysis will resume from the cut.
+> It is possible to run only specific steps, or to execute them one by one.
+However, running an intermediate step requires ensuring that the corresponding intermediate files and the latest output are placed in the appropriate folders, as they would be during the normal execution of the pipeline.
+So, this option is mainly limited to resuming an analysis or stopping it before completion.

 ---